 The college is now able to offer visitors accommodation (both ensuite and shared toilet/shower) in its student bedrooms during vacations.
-Rooms are grouped together in traditional staircases and are provided with a welcome toiletries pack and tea and coffee making facilities.
+Rooms are grouped together in traditional staircases and are provided with linen, towels and toiletries.

 Unfortunately stag or hen parties cannot be accommodated.
 All rooms are non smoking.
 Wifi access is available in all areas.